 Construction on upgrading SR 273 into a controlled access arterial / expressway east from Marrows Road to SR 4 was delayed in 1992 due to environmental concerns over wetland impacts for an area south of White Clay Creek.
 The state eventually offset the wetland loss along SR 273 by creating new wetlands on a tract at the intersection of Salem Church Road and Old Baltimore Pike.
 After nearly ten years of debate, delays, and construction, the new SR 273 alignment and interchange with SR 4 opened to traffic during July of 1997.
 Work on expanding two-lane Ogletown Road west to Marrows Road in Newark commenced in 1994 and was completed by 1998.

-For several years a pair of unused overpasses loomed above the congested intersection of SR 4 & 273 with Red Mill Road.
+For several years a pair of unused overpasses loomed above the congested intersection of SR 4/273 with Red Mill Road.
 Delays involving the construction project led locals to dub the span "The Bridge to Nowhere".
 Built in 1989, the bridges remained unused until 1997.
 Image from Terraserver 1991.

 The 1997 alignment of SR 273 bypasses a narrow stretch of Ogletown Road south to the Chestnut Hill Estates community.
 The expressway leaves Ogletown Road just north of the "Avon Underpass" where the road narrowed below the AMTRAK Northeastern Corridor.
 Often flooding during heavy rain events, the crossing also precluded most trucks from using Ogletown Road due to its low bridge clearance.

-The expressway and interchange with SR 4 removed a short concurrency where SR 273 dog legged east along side SR 4 from Ogletown Road to Christiana Road.
+The expressway and interchange with SR 4 removed a short concurrency where SR 273 dog legged east alongside SR 4 from Ogletown Road to Christiana Road.
 Congestion was a regular issue, with Salem Church Road tieing into the west split of SR 4 and 273, and Red Mill Road intersecting the two by their east split.
 The addition of the MBNA complex to the east further added to traffic as work progressed on the new interchange.

 Christiana Road takes SR 273 southeast from SR 4 (Ogletown Road) to the signalized intersections with Brownleaf Road and Harmony Road.
 Commuter traffic overwhelms the four-lane arterial between Birchwood Park and Hillside Heights as it connects with Interstate 95 at a directional cloverleaf interchange.
 Future work may expand Christiana Road to six lanes and redesign the exchange with I-95 into a diverging diamond interchange.
 Previous interchange upgrades at SR 273 and I-95 took place in 1979 with the addition of two directional ramps and two loop ramps.
 These will be removed should the DDI alternative move forward.

-Delaware 273 east at the ramps for Interstate 95 (John F. Kennedy Memorial Highway).
-08/06/13.
+SR 273 east at the ramps for Interstate 95 (John F. Kennedy Memorial Highway).
+08/06/13

 The Christiana Bypass rejoined the original alignment of SR 273 east by Lewden-Greene Park and the Eagle Glen subdivision.
 A diamond interchange opened by the east end of the bypass with SR 1 south to U.S. 13 at Tybouts Corner in 1991.
 Explosive population growth in Bear, and along the U.S. 40 corridor in general, was already underway when SR 1 was completed north to I-95 in 1992.
 Increasing commuter traffic, and beach traffic during the summer months, overwhelms SR 1, with ramps to SR 273 often backing up onto the freeway mainline.
 A redesign of the interchange is planned as part of a widening project along SR 1 from SR 273 south to the Chesapeake and Delaware Canal Bridge.